MarkousOriginal/football-player-analytics-ml/README.md

 ## Methodology Notes

-The scouting module is exploratory.
-KMeans clusters should be interpreted as **player archetypes**, not exact player classifications.
+**Scouting module.** This module is exploratory.
+The role archetypes are defined by hand-crafted feature weights (`ROLE_PROFILES`), and KMeans clusters are then mapped onto them.
+Results should be read as **player archetypes**, not exact classifications, and the clustering is validated only descriptively (silhouette scores), since there is no ground truth for "role".

-The rating-prediction module predicts FIFA overall ratings using a mixture of real player performance data and FIFA attribute data.
-Because FIFA attributes are related to the target variable, the model should be interpreted as a rating-modelling exercise rather than a pure performance-only scouting model.
+**Rating-prediction module — important caveat.** This module predicts FIFA *overall* from a mix of real-world performance data and FIFA *technical attributes* (e.g. shooting, passing, defending).
+FIFA overall is itself derived by EA from those technical attributes, so a model that includes them is partly **reconstructing a known rating formula** — high accuracy here reflects that built-in relationship rather than genuine predictive insight.
+The results are therefore best read as a **rating-modelling and feature-importance exercise**, not as evidence that on-pitch performance predicts ratings.

+A stricter, more informative variant would predict overall from **performance features only** (no FIFA attributes); the gap between the two is the part that actually measures how much real performance explains the rating.
+That ablation is the natural next step for this module.

 ---